TI-Toolkit/tivars_lib_py/README.md

 ### Tokenization

 Functions to decode and encode strings from various token sheets can be found in `tivars.tokenizer`.
-Support currently exists for all forms of 83-series BASIC, Axe, Grammer, Prizm, and DCS8, as well as custom token sheets; PR's concerning the sheets themselves should be directed upstream to CE-Fauxgramming/tokens.
+Support currently exists for all forms of 82/83/84 series BASIC, Axe, Grammer, Prizm, and DCS8, as well as custom token sheets; PR's concerning the sheets themselves should be directed upstream to CE-Fauxgramming/tokens.